jsal13/blog/md/elasticsearch-tutorial-02.md

         return self.es.bulk(operations=operations)
 ```

 I haven't mentioned this yet, but it does bother me that there are no type-hints in this code.
 On one hand I understand it could be a bit distracting but on the other hand I like to know what types my parameters are.
 It helps me understand the "flow" of the code.
 Alas, life isn't fair sometimes.
+If I have time I'll go over it.

 ## k-Nearest Neighbor Search